awatson337/quote-estimator-tool-demo/README.md

 # Quote Estimator Tool

+## About this project

+This is a demo version of a quote estimator tool I originally built for a previous employer.
+I've cleaned it up and removed any company-specific data before sharing it here.
+The pricing and customer data shown are placeholder values, not real business information.

 **[Live Demo →](https://quote-estimator-tool-demo.vercel.app/)**

 A client-side quote estimator built for a real-world use case: configuring a multi-variable product (vendor, size, materials, labor, add-ons), calculating a price in real time, and generating a branded PDF quote.